YSAI1021/psychiatry-ai-agent/README.md

 ## Important Notes

-⚠️ **This is not a diagnostic or emergency service.** If you are in crisis, please contact 988 (Suicide & Crisis Lifeline) or go to your nearest emergency room immediately.
+⚠️ **This is not a diagnostic or emergency service.** If you are in crisis, please contact your local emergency services or the National Suicide Prevention Lifeline at 988.

 This system is designed for intake assessment purposes only and should be used in conjunction with professional clinical oversight.